 - Your last survey said 20% of employees enjoyed working at the company.

-- Therefore, your current survey shows a 15 percentage point increase in employee satisfaction.
+- Therefore, your current survey shows a 15 percentage point increase in employee satisfaction from the previous survey.

-3. Make hypotheses before you share your engagement survey results
+Make hypotheses before you share your engagement survey results.

-Before you talk to your team about survey results, brainstorm problems and potential solutions to those problems.
+Before you talk to your team about survey results, brainstorm problems that might be impacting employee engagement levels and potential solutions to those problems.
 This is key for several reasons:

 - You can't expect your employees to do all the work for you — and they don't have all the data you have.